sileod/tasknet/README.md

 ## Instanciating a task

-Each task is associated with specific fields.
-Classification has two text fields `s1`,`s2`, and a label `y`. pass a dataset to a template, and fill-in the mapping between the dataset fields and the template fields.
+Each task template is associated with specific fields.
+Classification has two text fields `s1`,`s2`, and a label `y`.
+Pass a dataset to a template, and fill-in the mapping between the dataset fields and the template fields to instanciate a task.
 ```py
 import tasknet as tn
 from datasets import load_dataset